Open-Cascade-SAS/OCCT/dox/user_guides/iges/iges.md

 @subsection occt_iges_3_5 Tolerance  management
 @subsubsection occt_iges_3_5_1 Setting  resolution in an IGES file

 There are several  possibilities to set resolution in an IGES file.
-They are controlled by  write.precision.mode parameter; the dependence between the value of this  parameter and the set resolution is described in paragraph @ref occt_iges_3_3_2 "Setting the translation parameters".
+They are controlled by  write.precision.mode parameter; the dependence between the value of this  parameter and the set resolution is described in paragraph [Setting the translation parameters](#occt_iges_3_3_2).

 If the value of  parameter *write.precision.mode* is -1, 0 or 1, resolution is computed from  tolerances of sub-shapes inside the shape to be translated.
 In this  computation, only tolerances of *TopoDS_Edges* and *TopoDS_Vertices* participate  since they reflect the accuracy of the shape. *TopoDS_Faces* are ignored in  computations since their tolerances may have influence on resulting computed  resolution while IGES resolution mainly concerns points and curves but not  surfaces.